The Origin Story

 The twin inspirations for The Garden Journey are the tradition of the tarot and the language of flowers.
 Each of these symbolic systems has centuries-old roots from across many cultures, representing ways to convey ideas with images rather than with words.

-An oft-repeated dictum for those that design gardens is “right plant, right place.”
+An oft-repeated dictum for those who design gardens is “right plant, right place.”
 Within The Garden Journey, each flower is paired with one of the 22 archetypes of the tarot’s Major Arcana—a translation based on kindred meanings between each archetype and the flower that most embodies it.

 Tarot as Foundation